srinman/aksworkshop/lab-istio/istio-resiliency.md

 EOF
 ```

-### Step 3: Test Without Timeouts
+### Step 1a: Test the Variable Delay Service

+**Learning objective**: Understand how different endpoints can have different response characteristics.

-Create a client to test the slow service:
+Create a client to test the service:

 ```bash
 kubectl apply -f - <<EOF